St Patty’s Day Dental Health Tips

 Visit Your Dentist

-Your dentist can tell you with expert detail just what the state of your oral health is, identifying gum disease, cavities or other more severe dental issues.
+Your dentist can tell you with expert detail just what the state of your oral health is, identifying gum disease, cavities, or other more severe dental issues.
 If you feel like St Patty’s Day has done a number on you in more ways than one, a visit to your dentist probably isn’t a bad idea.

 St Patrick’s Day is one of our favourite “holidays” of the year.
-It’s silly, joyous and brings people together for some light-hearted fun.
+It’s silly, joyous, and brings people together for some light-hearted fun.
 Enjoying a beer or two can be a fun tradition, but the more informed you are about beer and its impact on your dental health, the better decisions you can make in the heat of the moment.
 Take care of your teeth so you have a beautiful smile for years to come.
-Not only is a healthy smile beautiful, it’s pain-free and indicative of your overall wellbeing.
+Not only is a healthy smile beautiful, but it’s also pain-free and indicative of your overall wellbeing.